oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.25 Sleeping clients

 *Sleeping* clients are clients residing on (battery-operated) devices that want to save as much energy as possible.
 These devices need to enter a sleep mode whenever they are not active and will wake up whenever they have data to send or to receive.
-The server/gateway needs to be aware of the sleeping state of these clients and will buffer messages destined to them for later delivery when they wake up.
+Thegateway needs to be aware of the sleeping state of these clients and will buffer messages destined to them for later delivery when they wake up.

 If a client wants to sleep, it sends a DISCONNECT packet which contains a sleep session expiry interval.
-The server/gateway acknowledges that packet with a DISCONNECT packet and considers the client for being in *asleep* state.
-The *asleep* state is supervised by the server/gateway with the indicated sleep session expiry interval.
-If the server/gateway does not receive any packet from the client for a period longer than the sleep session expiry interval, the server/gateway will consider that client as *lost* and - as with the keep alive procedure - activates for example the Will feature.
+The gateway acknowledges that packet with a
+DISCONNECT packet and considers the client for being in *asleep* state.
+The *asleep* state is supervised by the gateway with the indicated sleep session expiry interval.
+If the gateway does not receive any packet from the client for a period longer than the sleep session expiry interval, the gateway will consider that client as *lost* and - as with the keep alive procedure - activates for example the Will feature.

-[During the *asleep* state, packets that need to be sent to the client are buffered at the server/gateway.
+[During the *asleep* state, packets that need to be sent to the client are buffered at the]{.mark} [gateway.
 The gateway MUST buffer application messages of quality-of-service 1 & 2.]{.mark}

 > **Informative comment**

 The gateway may *choose* to buffer messages of Quality-of-Service 0, whilst the client is sleeping and is within its session expiry interval.

-The sleep timer is stopped when the server/gateway receives a PINGREQ from the client.
-Like the CONNECT packet, this PINGREQ packet contains the
+The sleep timer is stopped when the gateway receives a PINGREQ from the client.
+Like the CONNECT packet, this PINGREQ packet contains the *Client Id*.
-*Client Id*.
 The identified client is then in the *awake* state.
-If the server/gateway has buffered packets for the client, it will send these packets to the client, acknowledging the Default Awake Messages value sent in the CONNECT packet.
+If the gateway has buffered packets for the client, it will send these packets to the client, acknowledging the Default Awake Messages value sent in the CONNECT packet.
 If the number of messages buffered on the gateway waiting to be sent exceeds the value specified by the client in the Default Awake Messages field, the gateway shall send only the Default Awake Messages value number of messages, and cut short the AWAKE cycle, responding with a PINGRESP with a messages-left value of either the number of messages remaining in the gateway buffer or 0xFFFF (meaning undetermined number of messages greater than 0 remaining).

 [During the AWAKE state, for each packet the gateway sends to the client, the application messages' quality of service shall be honored, and a full packet interaction shall take place including all normative phases of acknowledgement, including any associated retransmission logic.]{.mark} If, during the delivery of application messages from the gateway to the client, the gateway detects a timeout in the delivery, it should transition the client state to LOST and a DISCONNECT packet with error sent to the device.

-The transfer of packets to the client is closed by the server/gateway by means of a PINGRESP packet, i.e. the server/gateway will consider the client as *asleep* and restart the sleep timer again after having sent the PINGRESP packet.
-If the server/gateway does not have any packets buffered for the client, it answers immediately with a PINGRESP packet, returns the client back to the *asleep* state, and restarts the sleep timer for that client.
+The transfer of packets to the client is closed by the gateway by means of a PINGRESP packet, i.e. the gateway will consider the client as *asleep* and restart the sleep timer again after having sent the PINGRESP packet.
+If the gateway does not have any packets buffered for the client, it answers immediately with a PINGRESP packet, returns the client back to the *asleep* state, and restarts the sleep timer for that client.

-After having sent the PINGREQ to the server/gateway, the client uses the "retransmission procedure" of section 3.18 to supervise the arrival of packets sent by the server/gateway, i.e. it restarts timer T~retry~ when it receives a packet other than a PINGRESP, and stops it when it receives a
+After having sent the PINGREQ to the gateway, the client uses the "retransmission procedure" of section 3.18 to supervise the arrival of packets sent by the gateway, i.e. it restarts timer T~retry~ when it receives a packet other than a PINGRESP, and stops it when it receives a PINGRESP.
-PINGRESP.
 The PINGREQ packet is retransmitted, and timer T~retry~ restarted when timer T~retry~ times out.
 To avoid a flattening of its battery due to excessive retransmission of the PINGREQ packet (e.g. if it loses the gateway), the client should limit the retransmission of the PINGREQ packet (e.g. by a retry counter) and go back to sleep when the limit is reached and it still does not receive a PINGRESP packet.

 From the *asleep* state, a client can return either to the *active* state by sending a CONNECT packet or to the *disconnected* state by sending a normal DISCONNECT packet (i.e. without session expiry interval field).
 The client can also modify its sleep configuration by sending a DISCONNECT packet with a new value of the session expiry interval.

-Note that a sleeping client should go to the *awake* state only if it just wants to check whether the server/gateway has any messages buffered for it and return as soon as possible to the *asleep* state without sending any packets to the server/gateway.
-Otherwise, it should return to the *active* state by sending a CONNECT packet to the server/gateway.
+Note that a sleeping client should go to the *awake* state only if it just wants to check whether the gateway has any messages buffered for it and return as soon as possible to the *asleep* state without sending any packets to the gateway.
+Otherwise, it should return to the *active* state by sending a CONNECT packet to the gateway.

 **//TODO SIMON -- add some worlds around retain registration behavior**